-If you have a disability, you also must be otherwise qualified to perform the essential functions or duties of a job, with or without reasonable accommodation, in order to be protected from job discrimination by the ADA.
+If you have a disability, you also must be otherwise qualified to perform the essential functions or duties of a job or course, with or without reasonable accommodation.

-This means two things.
-First, you must satisfy the employer's requirements for the job, such as education, employment experience, skills, or licenses.
-Second, you must be able to perform the essential functions of the job with or without reasonable accommodation.
-Essential functions are the fundamental job duties that you must be able to perform on your own or with the help of a reasonable accommodation.
+First, you must satisfy the requirements of the job or course, such as education, employment experience, skills, or licenses.
+Second, you must be able to perform the essential functions with or without reasonable accommodation.
+Essential functions are the fundamental requirements that you must be able to perform on your own or with a reasonable accommodation.

 What is Reasonable Accommodation?

-Reasonable accommodation is any change or adjustment to a job or work environment that permits a qualified applicant or employee with a disability to participate in the job application process, to perform the essential functions or a job, or to enjoy benefits and privileges of employment equal to those enjoyed by employees without disabilities.
-For example, reasonable accommodations may include:
+Reasonable accommodation is any change or adjustment to an environment that permits a qualified person to perform the essential functions, or to enjoy associated benefits and privileges equal to those enjoyed by qualified people without disabilities.
+Some examples of accommodations are: